Draeken/articles/life/02HomeEnv/README.md

 ## Design your home
 Use Photoshop and project each surface: ground, walls, etc...

+North: Dark Blue, Black, Career, Water | no yellow Corner between TV & wall & Bathroom
+North-Est: light Yellow/Red/Orange, Blue ?
+Skillz, Earth, | No green entrance
+Est: Wood, Green, Health | no white corner between entrance & kitchen wall
+South-Est: light green/violet | no white wood, aboundance, wealth kitchen wall, kitchen
+South: Fire, Red, Fame/Social | no blue/black
+  kitchen corner with window
+South-West: Metal, Family, Love, Relationship, Pink/Light Brown ? | no green main window
+  This is the place for bedroom.
+Head must not be behind a window.
+But it may be ok if the window is above the bedhead.
+  It's best if you can see the entrance door
+West: Metal, Creativity/Children, White/ Silver | no red/orange
+  Corner with radiator
+North-West: Metal, Helpfulness, Travel, White/Silver | no red orange widest wall

 ## Decoration
 ### Peinture
 Préparation des murs: